Site map

 APPENDIX

 1998 Oct.
 12: The first launch of the original ARD capsule, during the third test launch of the Ariane-5 rocket.
-The ARD flew on a suborbital trajectgory reaching maximum altitude of 830 kilometers and then splashed down in the Pacific Ocean, within five kilometers of the projected point.
+The ARD flew on a suborbital trajectory reaching maximum altitude of 830 kilometers and then splashed down in the Pacific Ocean, within five kilometers of the projected point.

-Page author: Anatoly Zak; Last update: March 17, 2008
+Page author: Anatoly Zak; Last update: December 31, 2012

 Page editor: Alain Chabot; Last edit: March 16, 2008